-MCM-1: A form developed and used by the BMS to meet Federal Regulation (42 CFR) Subpart D, Inpatient Psychiatric Services for Individuals Under the Age of 21 in Psychiatric Facilities or Programs, 42CFR §441.151.
+MCM-1: A form developed and used by the BMS to meet Federal Regulation (42 CFR) Subpart D, Inpatient Psychiatric Services for Individuals Under the Age of 21 in Psychiatric Facilities or Programs, 42 CFR §441.151.
 General Requirements, Inpatient psychiatric services for individuals under age 21, must be certified in writing to be necessary in the setting in which the services will be provided.
 The West Virginia Medicaid Program utilizes the MCM-1 to meet the requirements for certification of inpatient services in the Medicaid-approved psychiatric facility for individuals under the age of 21 years.
-The MCM-1 must be certified by an independent team that includes a physician/psychiatrist, has competence in diagnosis and treatment of mental illness, preferably in child psychiatry, and has knowledge of the individual's situation.
+The MCM-

-BMS Provider Manual Chapter 531 Psychiatric Residential Treatment Facility Services Page 52 Revised 3/23/2016
+BMS Provider Manual Chapter 531 Psychiatric Residential Treatment Facility Services Page 50